stealjs/steal/docs/module-live-reload.md

 @signature `reload(callback)`

-This signature is useful to reload your application, if necessary, after a full reload cycle is complete.
+Reloads your application after a full reload cycle is complete.

 ```
 import reload from "live-reload";